bdezray/GEODE-Curate-A-Thon/_docs/Protocol/Curate-A-Thon_Overview.md

 Therefore, we need you to:
  - Search and find published papers associated with assigned BioProjects
  - Determine the relevance of BioProjects for this Curate-A-Thon
- - Discover missing metadata by reviewing content in located associated,   published scientific papers
+ - Discover missing metadata by reviewing content in located published scientific papers

 > **Instructions:**